Kuefo/GSM/README.md

-check proof of concept and the script for steps
+check proof of concept and the script for notes / steps